daidokoro/qaz/README.md

 ## Built-In Template Functions

-Template Functions expand the functionality of Go's Templating library by allowing you to execute external functions to retreive additional information for building your template.
+Template Functions expand the functionality of Go's Templating library by allowing you to execute external functions to retrieve additional information for building your template.

 Qaz supports all the Go Template functions as well as some custom ones.